Overview

 Access Token Settings: Lifetime Seconds | By default, access tokens have a lifetime of one hour.
 You can configure each client’s Access Token lifetime, by setting the lifetimeSeconds tag under accessToken section, to a valid seconds (integer) value. | 30 |

-Refresh Token Settings: Allow Lifetime Access | Defines whether a client can request refresh tokens. | |
+Refresh Token Settings: Allow Offline Access | Defines whether a client can request refresh tokens.
+Refresh tokens will only be issued if the with this enabled and the authorization request includes the offline_access scope.

 Refresh Token Settings: Length | Can be set to between 22 and 256 characters to define the length of a refresh token. | 22 |